charlie-dee/wails-vite-svelte-tailwindcss-template/README.md

 ## About

 This is a Wails template using Svelte & Tailwindcss with Vite for asset bundling.
 Immediately after installing do the following:
- 1. First, double-check the values in wails.json and frontend/package.json
+ 1. Make sure you have **[wails v2](https://github.com/wailsapp/wails/tree/master/v2)** installed!
+ 2. Run `wails init -n $yourProjectName -t https://github.com/charlie-dee/wails-vite-svelte-tailwindcss-template`
- 2. Run `npm install` from within the `frontend/` dir to install the JS dependencies
+ 3. Run `npm install` from within the `frontend/` dir to install the JS dependencies
- 3. Run `wails build` from the project root dir to build the `dist/` directory for the first time.
+ 4. Run `wails build` from the project root dir to build the `dist/` directory for the first time.
 Completing this is also a good first test.

 ## Live Development